Gardner81/sports-outcome-models/README.md

 Henery are approximations.

 python horse_demo.py

+## Round-robin tournament (basho)

+Sixteen competitors, Elo win probabilities, ratings frozen, each plays the other fifteen once.
+The title is most wins.
+A short playoff breaks ties so the yusho column sums to 100%.

+python basho_demo.py
 - Dixon–Coles only rescales (0,0), (0,1), (1,0), (1,1).
 - A covariance of 0 in the bivariate model turns the common shock off.